AleenaCodes/SPE-Android-Camera/Report.md

 ### Writing a Simple Intent

-With these two functions in mind,a simple Intent for capturing an image is shown below (this can be expanded to include more than simply taking a photo).
+With these two functions in mind, a simple Intent for capturing an image is shown below (this can be expanded to include more than simply taking a photo).
 While it is not shown here, it should be noted that `onActivityResult` will be a useful function for doing more with the return file from the Intent

 ```java
 static final int REQUEST_IMAGE_CAPTURE = 1;